-Remarkably, the linearized response functions are to a good approximation universal functions of the dimensionless time $\wtilde$, similar to the hydrodynamic attractor describing the background equilibration.
-This provides a practical tool --the linearized pre-equilibrium propagator \kompost{}--for a pre-equilibrium kinetic description of heavy ion collisions based on QCD kinetic theory-\cite{Kurkela:2018vqr, Kurkela:2018wud}.
-For the first time, the combination of the initial state IP-Glasma model discussed in \Sec{sec:ipglasma}, kinetic equilibration and viscous hydrodynamics evolution make it possible to describe all the early stages of heavy ion collisions in a theoretically complete setup.
+Remarkably, the linearized response functions are to a good approximation universal functions of the dimensionless time $\wtilde$, which is similar to the hydrodynamic attractor describing the background equilibration.
+This provides a practical tool, the linearized pre-equilibrium propagator \kompost{}, for a pre-equilibrium kinetic description of heavy-ion collisions based on QCD kinetic theory-\cite{Kurkela:2018vqr, Kurkela:2018wud}.
+For the first time, the combination of the initial state IP-Glasma model discussed in \Sec{sec:ipglasma}, kinetic equilibration and viscous hydrodynamics evolution make it possible to describe all the early stages of heavy-ion collisions in a theoretically complete setup.
 Experimental signatures of such setups are currently being investigated~\cite{Schenke:2020uqq, Gale:2020xlg}.

-Similarly to the evolution of the background, the equilibration of linearized perturbations in QCD kinetic theory shares universal features with other microscopic descriptions~\cite{Broniowski:2008qk,Liu:2015nwa,vanderSchee:2013pia,Romatschke:2015gxa}.
-Thanks to this universal behavior, ``universal pre-flow" is guaranteed to grow linearly with time for small gradients $\nabla \e/\e \ll1$~\cite{Vredevoogd:2008id, Keegan:2016cpi, Kurkela:2018vqr}
+As with the evolution of the background, the equilibration of linearized perturbations in QCD kinetic theory shares universal features with other microscopic descriptions~\cite{Broniowski:2008qk,Liu:2015nwa,vanderSchee:2013pia,Romatschke:2015gxa}.
+Thanks to this universal behavior, ``universal pre-flow" is guaranteed to grow linearly with time for small gradients $\nabla \e/\e \ll1$~\cite{Vredevoogd:2008id, Keegan:2016cpi, Kurkela:2018vqr}:

-where, for long wavelength perturbations, ${\vec \nabla \e}/{(\e+\mathcal P_T)}=\text{const}$ in conformal theories~\cite{Keegan:2016cpi}.
-These response functions have been compared directly in Yang-Mills and RTA kinetic theories~\cite{Kamata:2020mka}.
+where for long wavelength perturbations ${\vec \nabla \e}/{(\e+\mathcal P_T)}=\text{const}$ in conformal theories~\cite{Keegan:2016cpi}.
+These response functions have been directly compared in Yang-Mills and RTA kinetic theories~\cite{Kamata:2020mka}.